WTTA: History

-In 1979, four applicants filed with the FCC for channel 38.
-The winner, decided in 1985, was Bay Television, an entity affiliated with the Baltimore-based Sinclair Broadcast Group; the competing applicants included Oak Television of Tampa Bay, a subsidiary of the company behind the ONTV subscription TV service; Home TV, Inc.; and Suncoast 38, a group owned by Clint Murchison.
+In 1979, four applicants filed with the Federal Communications Commission (FCC) for channel 38.
+The winner, decided in 1985, was Bay Television, an entity affiliated with the Baltimore-based Sinclair Broadcast Group; the competing applicants included Oak Television of Tampa Bay, a subsidiary of the company behind the ON TV subscription TV service; Home TV, Inc.; and Suncoast 38, a group owned by Clint Murchison.
 It took years to get the station on the air.
 In 1987, Sinclair president Bob Simmons was quoted as saying the station would be on the air in late 1988.

 WTTA affiliated in September 1990 with the Star Television Network, which offered a mix of older programming and infomercials.
 That month, there was also an ad for "TV Heaven 38" in the Tampa/Sarasota edition of TV Guide; however, Star would enter financial trouble and the network went dark on January 14, 1991.
 Before going on air, Bay Television also rebuffed an offer from Telemundo to buy the construction permit.

-On June 21, 1991, WTTA signed on the air as an independent station consisting mainly of syndicated programs passed over by the market's other stations, barter programming, network shows not cleared by WFLA-TV (channel 8), WTSP (channel 10) and WTVT (channel 13) and infomercials.
+On June 21, 1991, WTTA signed on the air as an independent station consisting mainly of syndicated programs passed over by the market's other stations, barter programming, network shows not cleared by WFLA-TV (channel 8), WTSP and WTVT (channel 13) and infomercials.
 Due to its low budget, weekend programming tended to consist entirely of infomercials.
 WTTA also presented a televised simulcast of the WRBQ-FM (104.7 FM) weekday morning radio show, the Q Morning Zoo, until that station changed formats to country music in 1993.
 On December 12, 1994, Fox programming moved from WFTS-TV (channel 28) to WTVT as part of a group deal with its then-owners, New World Communications.
 At the same time, the E. W. Scripps Company (owners of WFTS) cut an affiliation deal with ABC, which resulted in WFTS selling most of its syndicated shows to WTTA.
 Meanwhile, CBS would move from WTVT to WTSP.
 Upon the changeover, WTVT chose not to carry the network's children's program block, Fox Kids, which was picked up by WTTA instead.
 Channel 38 also picked up some syndicated programs that WFTS had no room for on its schedule due to ABC's network-heavy schedule, giving WTTA a stronger programming inventory.
 Fox Kids later moved to rival WMOR-TV (channel 32), which also carried the successor 4KidsTV block on Sunday mornings until it was discontinued by Fox on December 28, 2008.
 At one time WTTA was a local broadcast partner of the Tampa Bay Lightning hockey club.
 They last aired a series of nine Lightning games during the 1999–2000 season.